GuildCrafts/web-development-js/CONTRIBUTING.md

 ## Authoring Goals

-We store all goals as in a **goal library** as issues in a GitHub repository like this one.
+We store all goals in a **goal library** as issues in a GitHub repository like this one.
 Authoring a new goal is accomplished by submitting a new issue.

 If you would like to add to the **goal library** by writing your own goal, that is fantastic!
 The library is always growing and improving, and we need contributions from learners like you.